 This sin tore Bathsheba’s life apart.
-Her family was destroyed, and even her baby, which David fathered, died.
+Her family was destroyed, and even her baby, which David had fathered, died.
 All Israel found out about it.
 Everyone had to know, because David didn’t deal with the problem when he should have.

 While all this was happening, David’s son Absalom thought, Well, he’s not qualified to rule.
 God has shown that.
 I’ll take over.
 And he rose up and led the Israelites after David, and 23,000 of them ended up getting killed.
 All because of David’s sin.

 “Now therefore the sword shall never depart from thine house; because thou hast despisedme, and hast taken the wife of Uriah the Hittite to be thy wife” (verse 10).
 Was God being overly dramatic or emotional here?
 You have despised me—God!
 He told David.
-Read verses 11 and 12, where God slaps him with a very hard judgment.
+Read verses 11 and 12, where God slapped him with a very hard judgment.
 David was the king of Israel—he was accountable to everyone.
 He was punished accordingly.

 When you sin, do you realize you are sinning against God?